top of page

 “Right,” he mumbled.
 “Perfect timing.”

 Readers love to feel a relationship grow.
-The best romance isn’t rushed—it’s a journey.
-It’s the slow shift from “I tolerate you” to “I’m thinking about you more than I should” to “I don’t know how to live without you.”
-The buildup makes the payoff so much sweeter.
+The best romance isn’t rushed, but rather a journey.
+If you figure out to navigate the slow shift from “I tolerate you” to “I’m thinking about you more than I should” to “I don’t know how to live without you,” the buildup makes the payoff so much sweeter.

 Stages of Falling in Love in Fiction